howtographql/howtographql/content/backend/graphql-scala/7-relations.md

 </Instruction>

-Change also the sample links inserted into the database:
+Also change the sample links inserted into the database:

 <Instruction>